somaproject/acqboard/docs/FPGA/filter/input.rst

 Input
 ~~~~~~~~~~~~~

-The FPGA input module (figure \ref{input}) controls ADC sampling, bit
+The FPGA input module controls ADC sampling, bit acquisition, offset
-acquisition, offset compensation, and the eventual write-out of the
+compensation, and the eventual write-out of the sample bits.
-sample bits.

 .. figure:: input.svg
    :autoconvert: